 The abolition of bondage created the conditions under which loans must include interest.
-These loans, and interest, were initially "in kind", and in many cases, the interest could be paid out of the natural fecundity of the loaned item.
-For example, the loan of a bushel of wheat today can be repaid with a two bushels at the end of next year.
-However, as the types of loans expanded, and as the terms of repayment became standardized, repayment would take a standard form--denominated in a unit of account, or a "money of account".
+These loans, and interest, were initially "in kind," and in many cases, the interest could be paid out of the natural fecundity of the loaned item.
+For example, the loan of a bushel of wheat today can be repaid with two bushels at the end of next year.
+However, as the types of loans expanded, and as the terms of repayment became standardized, repayment would take a standard form-denominated in a unit of account, or a "money of account."
 The first money of account was a wheat unit.
 Temples seem to have played a role in standardizing the unit of account.
 The creditor and debtor required a neutral witness to, and enforcer of, private contracts.
 In return for this service, the temple would receive a portion of the interest on loans.
-These in-kind fees (plus tribute paid to the temple) led to the accumulation of large stocks of grain, animals, and other goods with significant carrying costs.
-[Heinsohn and Steiger 1983, p.
-19] In order to reduce such costs, the temple encouraged the development of a standardized wheat unit of account.
-This was also to the advantage of borrowers and lenders for now repayment was not necessarily linked to the natural fecundity of loaned items.
-Thus, the original wheat money of account began to serve as the means of payment to retire debt (a cow loan is repaid with wheat).
+These in-kind fees (plus tribute paid to the temple) led to the accumulation of large stocks of grain, animals, and other goods with significant carrying costs (Heinsohn and Steiger 1983, p.
+19).

+In order to reduce such costs, the temples encouraged the development of a standardized wheat unit of account.
+This was also to the advantage of borrowers and lenders, for now repayment was not necessarily linked to the natural fecundity of loaned items.
+Thus, the original wheat money of account began to serve as the means of payment allowing repayment to take many forms (a cow loan is repaid with wheat).
 The barley grain was later substituted because of its invariable unit weight.
 Of course, even barley grains entail large transactions and storage costs.
-After temples began to act as depositories for creditors (by holding for them the payments of debtors), transactions costs could be reduced by substituting stamped metal (the value of which was determined by its weight equivalent to the barley unit of account) for barley on withdrawal.
+After temples began to act as depositories for creditors (by holding for them the payments of debtors), transactions costs could be reduced by substituting stamped metal for barley on withdrawal.
 Storage costs were reduced when the temple accepted the stamped metal in payment of tribute or fees for its service as witness in private contracts.
-In order to deal with counterfeiters, temples eventually switched to stamped precious metals.
-[Heinsohn and Steiger 1983, p.
-21]
+In order to deal with counterfeiters, temples eventually switched to stamped precious metals (Heinsohn and Steiger 1983, p.
+21).